unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 of parameters.
 In JavaScript, functions are objects, so true overloading is not possible.
 Each function definition with the same name will overwrite the previous one

+Automatic Semicolon Insertion (ASI)
+In JavaScript, semicolons are optional.
+The syntax parser tries to be helpful by automatically inserting semicolons where it thinks they belong, especially after line breaks.
+This can cause issues, as it may insert semicolons where you don’t want them, leading to bugs

+Whitespace
+Whitespace includes invisible characters like spaces, tabs, and carriage returns (newlines).
+It helps structure and format your code, making it more readable